-Adapted to Australia
+Adapted To Australia

-Advances in plant breeding and biotechnology have increased yield potential and made pests more manageable, thus reducing production risks and increasing potential rewards.
+Advances in plant breeding and biotechnology have increased yield potential and made pests more manageable thus reducing production risks and increasing potential rewards.

-Current varieties are adapted to Australia’s challenging environment, with a range of options available to suit various conditions and rainfall environments.
+Current varieties are adapted to Australia’s challenging environment with a range of options available to suit various conditions and rainfall environments.

 Technology fee sales and marketing programs (Cotton Choices™) in addition to end of season processing costs (ginning and freight) are incurred following cotton marketing and receival of lint and seed income.